Last updated on November 25, 2025

 Putting three quest counters on Khalni Heart Expedition is way easier than it may seem at first.
 It’s probably not the greatest ramp spell, but it can be useful in decks that care about sacrifices.

 This card’s biggest advantage is its low mana cost.
-I prefer other cards with similar effects because Utopia Sprawl feels too constrained, only letting you add one extra color and always needing a Forest to enchant.
-How is this $2?
+I prefer other cards with similar effects because Utopia Sprawl feels too constrained, only letting you add one extra color and always needing a forest to enchant, though it's a good backup to the alternatives.

 For a single mana more than Utopia Sprawl you can play Fertile Ground.
 This card can enchant any land and adds any color you may need, so it has more versatility.
-Not to mention it costs less than $1.
+Not to mention it costs less than $1, making it an ideal budget green card.

-Rancor isn’t just the card with one of the best flavor texts out there, it also has a more than decent effect.
+Rancor isn’t just a card with one of the best flavor texts out there, it also has a hyper-aggressive effect.
 I used to play four of it in a Modern infect deck, and it changed the direction of a game more than once.

 I’ll take no criticism about playing infect, by the way.